Top 10 Castles in Perthshire

 An interesting and unique castle in stunning Highland Perthshire, Castle Menzies is sure to leave a lasting impression on anyone interested in our historic Scottish castles!

-A castle with immense beauty on the banks of the River Tay, Elcho Castle is a complete 16th century fortified mansion well worth exploring!
-With spectacular views of the surrounding countryside and a real old-fashioned feel to the place, it’s a unique experience and well worth a visit!
+Description: A castle with immense beauty on the banks of the River Tay, Elcho Castle is a complete 16th century fortified mansion.
+With spectacular views of the surrounding countryside, it’s a unique experience and well worth a visit!

 Known as a castle that you can really explore, Elcho Castle has never had any huge historical significance.
 Indeed, it was simply a fine country retreat for the wealthy Wemyss family – and has been completely uninhabited for well over 200 years.
 Remarkably though, the castle remains in very good repair and the Wemyss family entrusted it into state care in 1929.
 It is one of the earliest examples of a building being preserved purely for its historical interest, and is managed by Historic Scotland.